makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

   * λ is a regularization hyperparameter, and
   * Ω is the regularizer.
 Here,
     * we use the squared loss for the reconstruction error, but
-    * other loss functions could also be used (Lee et al., 2009).
+    * other loss functions could also be used (Lee+ 2009).
 Note that
-* it is ... typical, for M to be less than C
+* it is typical, for M to be less than C
   * when M > C, it is often called an overcomplete representation
 * The most common regularizer is the `l_1` penalty, which results in sparse codes